 A cataract may not need to be treated.
 In fact, almost everyone will develop cataracts if they live long enough.
 Simply having a cataract is not a reason for surgery if your vision is only slightly blurry.
 In some cases, changing your eyeglass prescription may help to improve your vision for a while.

-However, when cataracts interfere with your vision so that you are no longer able to see well enough to do the things you like to do, cataract surgery should be considered.
+However, when cataracts start to interfere with your daily life, cataract surgery should be considered.
 There are no medications, eye drops, exercises, or glasses that will cause cataracts to disappear or to prevent them from forming.
-Surgery is the only way to improve blurry vision that is due to a cataract.
+Surgery is the only way to improve the blurry vision that is caused by cataracts.

-Our doctors can determine if cataract surgery is likely to be helpful for a patient by performing a thorough eye examination in our office.
+Our doctors can determine if cataract surgery is likely to help you or your loved one by performing a thorough eye examination in our office.